Beginner

 If you care about online identity, crypto rewards, or just earning on spending you’re already doing, the Pengu Card is one way to connect that ecosystem to real-world payments.

-If you just want a card that works, it still functions like a normal traditional debit card inside KAST.
+If you just want a card that works, it functions like a traditional credit card inside KAST, with a limit tied to your deposited balance.

 You decide how much the penguin matters.